-By joining a reputable registered Yoga school, you will be ready to teach immediately upon graduating from your 200hr yoga teacher training, however you can then choose to become certified with Yoga Alliance after your training.
+By joining a reputable registered Yoga school, you will be ready to teach immediately upon graduating from your yoga certification training, however you can then choose to become certified with Yoga Alliance after your teacher training for Yoga.
 You don’t have to be a Yoga Alliance certified teacher in order to teach, although you might find that certain employers/studio owners do require this in order to hire you.
-Also, if you think you might want to become a yoga trainer at some point in the future (teaching yoga teachers) then you need to be YA certified.
-There is a yearly membership fee, and you would be required to undertake continuing education to retain your Yoga instructor certification.
-You can find out more information here: https://www.yogaalliance.org/

 |07:30 – 10:30||Morning study (meditation, pranayama & asana practice)|